Person of interest identified in SUNY student's death

 WESTBURY, Long Island (WABC) --Binghamton police have released the name of a possible suspect in the homicide of 22-year-old college student Haley Anderson.

-Authorities believe 22-year-old Orlando Tercero fled to Nicaragua before Anderson's body was found in her Binghamton off-campus home by police around 1 p.m.
+Authorities believe 22-year-old Orlando Tercero fled to Nicaragua before Anderson's body was found in a Binghamton off-campus home by police around 1 p.m.
 Friday.

 Tercero allegedly "fled the United States via international air to Nicaragua prior to the discovery of Haley Anderson's deceased body," according to a statement released by police.